k2view-academy/K2View-Academy/articles/32_LU_storage/04_business_entity_on_pg.md

 2. {Logical Unit Name}, contains views on all the Logical Unit tables for Fabric's internal use.

-This structure opesn the ability to query data in the Business Entity's instance level when needed.
+This structure opens the ability to query data in the Business Entity's instance level when needed.

 When using the DbLoad Actor in Broadway, it is required to use the batch mode in order to ensure good sync performance results.